foxriver76/ioBroker.denon/README.md

    *Read-only string which contains the content of your AVR display.
 It has nine states 0 - 9.*

+   *DISPLAY CONTENT IS NOT SUPPORTED FOR HEOS AVR'S*

 * display.brightness

    *Number value which represents the display brightness.
 The value can also set the display brightness by the following encoding:*